awsdocs/aws-codepipeline-user-guide/doc_source/update-change-detection.md

 You can use the CLI to update your pipeline to use the recommended change detection method\.

-### Update AWS CodeCommit Pipelines for Push Events \(CLI\)<a name="update-change-detection-cli-codecommit"></a>
+### Update Pipelines for Push Events \(CodeCommit Source\) \(CLI\)<a name="update-change-detection-cli-codecommit"></a>

 Follow these steps to edit a pipeline that is using polling \(periodic checks\) to use a CloudWatch Events rule to start the pipeline\.
-If you want to create a pipeline, see [Create a Pipeline in AWS CodePipeline](pipelines-create.md)\.
+If you want to create a pipeline, see [Create a Pipeline in CodePipeline](pipelines-create.md)\.

-To build an event\-driven pipeline with AWS CodeCommit, you edit the `PollForSourceChanges` parameter of your pipeline and then create the following resources:
+To build an event\-driven pipeline with CodeCommit, you edit the `PollForSourceChanges` parameter of your pipeline and then create the following resources:
 + Amazon CloudWatch Events event
 + IAM role to allow this event to start your pipeline<a name="proc-cli-flag-codecommit"></a>

-**To edit your pipeline's PollForSourceChanges parameter**
+**To edit your pipeline's PollForSourceChanges parameter** **Important**
+When you create a pipeline with this method, the `PollForSourceChanges` parameter defaults to true if it is not explicitly set to false\.
+When you add event\-based change detection, you must add the parameter to your output and set it to false to disable polling\.
+Otherwise, your pipeline starts twice for a single source change\.
+For details, see [Default Settings for the PollForSourceChanges Parameter](reference-pipeline-structure.md#PollForSourceChanges-defaults)\.

 1. Run the get\-pipeline command to copy the pipeline structure into a JSON file\.
 For example, for a pipeline named `MyFirstPipeline`, run the following command: